-scope of the annual audit, and other services provided by our independent registered public accounting firm and our compliance with legal requirements that have a significant impact on our financial reports.
+Became a member of the Board of Directors and the Compensation Committee on November 14, 2018 audit, and other services provided by our independent registered public accounting firm and our compliance with legal requirements that have a significant impact on our financial reports.
 Our audit committee also consults with our management and our independent registered public accounting firm regarding the preparation of financial statements and, as appropriate, initiates inquiries into aspects of our financial affairs.
 In addition, our audit committee has the responsibility to consider and recommend the appointment of, and to pre-approve services provided by, and fee arrangements with, our independent registered public accounting firm.
 The current members of our audit committee are Ms. England, Mr. Franklin (chairman), and Dr. Zakheim, each of whom is an independent director under NASDAQ listing standards as well as under SEC rules.
 The board of directors has determined that each of Mr. Franklin and Dr. Zakheim is "financially sophisticated" under NASDAQ rules and qualifies as an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.
-Our audit committee held four meetings during 2017.
+Our audit committee held four meetings during 2018.